kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 ###### Will enabling / using this feature result in any new API calls?

-Enabling `WorkloadAwareIntegration` feature gate adds no new API calls; it only allows the shared building-block fields to be persisted.
-The new calls (creating `Workload`/`PodGroup` objects) are made by integrating controllers when a user opts in, gated separately.
+Enabling an integration's gate adds no new API calls by itself, it only allows the integration's building-block fields to be persisted.
+The new calls (creating `Workload`/`PodGroup` objects) are made by integrating controllers when a user opts in.
 Workloads that omit the `scheduling` block generate no new API calls.

 ###### Will enabling / using this feature result in introducing new API types?